riceissa/computing-notes/install-python2-pip.md

-# Installing python2 with pip on Ubuntu in 2021
+# Installing pip for python2 on Ubuntu in 2021

 Ubuntu still seems to have a package/command called `python2`, but all the python2-* packages have been removed from the repos.
 Here's what I had to do to get this working (why did I need python2? because [wikiteam](https://github.com/WikiTeam/wikiteam)